Hiland Milk Contains No Artificial Growth Hormones

-We're proud to be farmer-owned, which allows us to produce high-quality dairy products from milk that is wholesome, delicious and full of important vitamins and minerals—free of antibiotics or artificial growth hormones.
+We're proud to be farmer-owned, which allows us to produce high-quality dairy products from milk that is wholesome, delicious and full of important vitamins and minerals—free of artificial growth hormones.

 To learn more, visit our FAQ page.

 From the Land to Your Table: Sustainability at